Lotus: send and receive FIL

 lotus wallet balance

-Remember that you will only see the latest balance when your daemon is fully synced to the current tip of the chain.
+Remember that you will only see the latest balance when your daemon is fully synced.

 # Sending FIL